0832389/GurmanBookStore/README.txt

 Registered by email and setting password, it worked.
 After that, i logged out and then logged in to check if it works properly.
 It worked.
+Then, i created repository, did commits and added a README.md file.